 - Introducing solids.
 Waiting until 6 months, 1 year?
 Or introduce earlier around 4 months?

 I know this can all seem very overwhelming, but you are already on the right track by researching how to be prepared.
-Grab a pen and paper and your baby daddy and get to talkin’!
-The time and effort you invest in making this decision will be well worth it when you realize how comforting it is having full trust in the man or woman taking care of your baby’s health.
+Grab a pen and paper and your partner and start to talk through the major points.
+The time and effort you invest in making this decision will be well worth it when you realize how comforting it is having full trust in the individual taking care of your baby’s health.

 New mamas-Are there any other important questions you would add to this list?
 Comment and share!